namlodev/lo-crypto/README.md

-nano-limit-object
+LoCrypto
 ====================
-Nano Limit Object is the most powerful engine that allows to easily deploy mining pools for all CryptoNote & Go Ethereum currencies
-Comes with lightweight example front-end script which uses the pool's AJAX API.
+LoCrypto is the most powerful engine that allows to easily deploy mining pools for all CryptoNote & Go Ethereum currencies Comes with lightweight example front-end script which uses the pool's AJAX API.